RomDlg/React-Todo-App/README.md

 # Current state :
 - Fully working React app
   - Just clone this repo, and, inside the projet folder, run npm start.
-- Electron intégration to use the app as a desktop app
+- Electron integration to use the app as a desktop app
   - Just clone this repo, and, inside the projet electron fodler of this projet: run the command npm install --save-dev electron, and, run npm start (from electron folder)